2017 Missouri State Bears football team

-The 2017 Missouri State Bears football team represented Missouri State University in the 2017 NCAA Division I FCS football season.
-They were led by third-year head coach Dave Steckel and played their home games at the Robert W. Plaster Stadium.
-They were a member of the Missouri Valley Football Conference.
-They finished the season 3–8, 2–6 in MVFC play to finish in a tie for eighth place.
+The 2017 Missouri State Bears football team represented Missouri State University as a member of the Missouri Valley Football Conference (MVFC) during the 2017 NCAA Division I FCS football season.
+Led by third-year head coach Dave Steckel, the Bears compiled an overall record of 3–8 with a mark of 2–6 in conference play, tying for eighth place in the MVFC.
+Missouri State played home games at Robert W. Plaster Stadium in Springfield, Missouri.